Trsnaqe/gamemode-shell-extension/README.md

 1. **GameMode Enabled Notification**: Shows a notification when GameMode is turned on.
 2. **GameMode Disabled Notification**: Shows a notification when GameMode is turned off.
+3. **Enable Do Not Disturb Mode**: Automatically enables GNOME's Do Not Disturb mode when GameMode is active to prevent notifications from interrupting gameplay.
+The extension intelligently handles user preferences.
+If Do Not Disturb was already enabled by the user, the extension won't modify it.
+When GameMode becomes inactive, the extension only restores the previous state if it was the one that changed it.

-These settings can be accessed from the extension's menu.
+These settings can be accessed from the extension's menu or through the extension preferences.

 ## Development